aimee-mcneil-melville/ToDo-Full-Stack/README.md

     </details>

   Or, if creating the board feels too stretchy as a starting point, picture the board as a matrix (array of arrays) where each sub-array represents a row and contains `true` and `false` values for alive and dead cells in that row.
+Maybe mock up what this data would look like.
 Then work on determining whether a cell is underpopulated, overpopulated or ressurectable, with this imaginary board in mind.
 You'll still need to build the board, but you can do it later once you've got into the rhythm of the challenge.

   * **determining whether a cell is underpopulated, overpopulated or ressurectable**